 Crime affects not only individuals but also society as a whole.
 The victim's family and friends are likely to suffer grief and anger.
-They may have to care for someone who is temporarily or permanently incapacitated and may suffer from loss of livelihood.
+They may have to care for someone who is temporarily or permanently incapacitated and who may lose their livelihood.
 Crime and the fear of crime may also reduce social cohesion within communities.

 Crime may restrict people's choices about how to live their lives.
-For example, they may avoid certain areas or avoid going out because of a fear of crime.
+For example, they may stay away from certain areas or avoid going out because of a fear of crime.

-Costs to society as a whole range from the costs of hospital care and law enforcement to the loss of the victim's input into their work and community.
+The costs to society as a whole range from the expense of hospital care and law enforcement to the loss of the victim's input into their work and community.
 Children who grow up surrounded by violence may themselves become violent adults, perpetuating a negative cycle.